GiorgiB97/awesome-cursor-commands/README.md

 **Code Splitting:**
 - Use `/codesplit analyze` first to see the plan
 - Backup stash is your safety net - all changes preserved
-- Follow dependency order (DB → BE → FE → Tests)
+- AI determines best split strategy (layer-based, feature-based, hybrid, etc.)
-- Apply and merge splits in sequence
+- Follow dependency order for dependent splits; parallelize independent ones
 - Clean up stashes after all PRs merged

 ---